 In 1942, Corp.
 Slaton enlisted when he was thirty years old.
 Leaving behind his wife and four sons, he joined the U.S. Army and was stationed at Camp Shelby on June 8, 1942.
 After basic training, he went on to become a rifleman.
 Riflemen are known to have had one of the most dangerous positions in the Army as they rely on themselves for their own safety.
 He was assigned to Company K, 157th infantry, U.S. Army and was shipped to Italy.
 On September 23, 1943, Corporal Slaton put his own life at risk to serve his call of duty by successfully immobilizing three Nazi machine gun nest single-handed with a bayonet, grenade, and rifle fire.
 In November of 1943, Corporal Slaton was injured and forced to retire from active duty due to disability.
 He was later awarded with Medal of Honor.

-This Fourth of July, we reflect on the values that our founding fathers established for our great country, but more importantly, we reflect on the brave men and women that have fought to uphold our freedom.
+Join us as we reflect on the values that our founding fathers established for our great country, but more importantly, we reflect on the brave men and women that have fought to uphold our freedom.
 Our Veterans Memorial Museum is a place that we are especially thankful for.
 May we never forget those that lost their lives in sacrifice to serve for our Nation.
-God Bless America and Happy Fourth of July from your Mercantile family!
+God Bless America!